Exit

 Overview

-Granite United Way (GUW) administers the Opioid Abatement Community Grants Program on behalf of the New Hampshire Department of Health and Human Services and the Opioid Abatement Advisory Commission.
+Granite United Way (GUW) administers the Opioid Abatement Community Grants Program (OACGP) on behalf of the New Hampshire Department of Health and Human Services and the Opioid Abatement Advisory Commission.
 Through this program, $10 million in settlement funds will be invested over two years to support community-based efforts that prevent, reduce, and address the harms of the opioid crisis across New Hampshire.
+OACGP supports programs, partnerships, and community-led work that strengthen prevention, treatment, recovery, and long-term wellbeing.
+Funding is available to nonprofit organizations, municipalities, school districts, and other eligible entities serving New Hampshire communities.

 Grant Opportunities